 SB Nation: The Champaign Room

 I began covering the Illinois basketball beat in the summer of 2025.
-I was able to get my feet wet in the first couple of months, which helped me prepare for the first real test of my sports reporting journey: driving up to attend Big Ten Media Days in Rosemont to speak to head coach Brad Underwood and veteran players Kylan Boswell and Ben Humrichous for my first media availability.
-Since then, I've participated in countless media availabilities and postgame pressers with an increased sense of curiosity, covered many marquee matchups at State Farm Center, and have been lucky enough to cover games at the United Center and Mackey Arena.
+I was able to get my feet wet in the first couple of months, which helped me prepare for the first real test of my sports reporting journey: driving up to attend Big Ten Media Days in Rosemont to speak to Head Coach Brad Underwood and veteran players Kylan Boswell and Ben Humrichous for my first media availability.
+Since then, I've participated in countless media availabilities and postgame pressers with an increased sense of curiosity, covered many marquee matchups at State Farm Center and have been lucky enough to cover games at the United Center, Mackey Arena and Lucas Oil Stadium.
 Additionally, I'm happy to announce that I will also be covering the Illinois football beat for the 2026-27 season.

-Check out some of my favorite articles and tweets below!
+Check out some of my articles, tweets and vertical videos below!

 No. 10 Illinois fall to No. 3 Michigan behind sold out crowd